History of Parkers Prairie

-We are a friendly community where neighbors say “Hi!” to one another while strolling down tree lined streets on a summer evening or attending the Fall Festival in City Park.
-Newly renovated City Park now boasts two large accessible play structures and other activities.
-New accessible restrooms and sidewalks enhance the picnic shelters and outdoor swimming pool.
+We are a friendly community where neighbors say “Hi!” to one another while strolling down tree-lined streets on a summer evening or attending the Fall Festival in City Park.
+City Park has two large accessible play structures and other activities.
+Accessible restrooms and sidewalks enhance the picnic shelters and outdoor swimming pool.
 Lake Adley Park provides a public access boat ramp for summer fishing and a popular ice fishing spot.

-Parkers is a community of volunteers: Parkers Prairie Volunteer Fire Department, Parkers Prairie Ambulance Service, Lions, Jaycees, Sportsman's Club, Prairie Drifters Snowmobile Club and American Legion Post 219.
-Active Boy Scout, Cub Scout and Girl Scout troops provide unique learning opportunities for young people.
+Parkers is a community of volunteers: Parkers Prairie Volunteer Fire Department, Parkers Prairie Ambulance Service, Lions, Pride of the Lions, Panther Boosters, Sportsmen's Club, Prairie Drifters, and American Legion Post 219.
+Active 4-H, Scout, Cub Scout, and Girl Scout troops provide unique learning opportunities for young people.

 We are a community that remembers their heritage through worship at one of four churches.
 Our School District is as involved in the community as the community is in the School District, working together to solve problems.
 Most businesses are of the “Mom & Pop” variety, ready to serve.
-The medical clinic can usually provide same day appointments while the dental clinic and three Chiropractors provide service one or two days a week.
-The new ‘Build-to-Suit’ industrial park can provide young businesses just the place they need to grow.
+The medical clinic can usually provide same-day appointments while the chiropractic office provides service five days a week.
+The new ‘Build-to-Suit’ industrial park can provide young businesses with just the place they need to grow.

 As the men finished the trail, settlers of Swedish, German, Irish, Scotch and English descent poured in and began to settle and work the virgin land.
 Parkers Prairie developed into a prominent farming community and within three years all open land was snatched up.
 Settlers moved out to the country where more of the prairie's beauty was discovered.
 A series of small lakes and rivers surrounded the community.